About 1.4 million international patients received medical treatment in 2012.

-A government report noted that in 2011, 500,000 of the 19 million visitors that came to Thailand traveled specifically for medical treatment, whereas of the 10.2 million tourists that visit Singapore each year, only 200,000 go to receive medical care.
+A report noted that in 2011, 500,000 of the 19 million visitors that came to Thailand travelled specifically for medical treatment, whereas of the 10.2 million tourists that visit Singapore each year, only 200,000 go to receive medical care.
 About 1.4 million international patients received medical treatment in 2012 and the number is increasing annually.
 A separate 2016 Medical Tourism Index noted that annually, the number of medical tourists visiting Thailand had jumped to 25 million.

 A news report from August 2018 revealed that Vachira Phuket Hospital in Phuket Town, the main government hospital on the island, would begin refusing to treat non-critical inpatients unless they were referred by a medical specialist from 1 October due to a bed shortage.
 A notice via the hospital’s website noted that due to the shortage of beds, there are often cases where patients have to be transferred to Surat Thani Hospital or sometimes even Maharat Nakhon Si Thammarat Hospital in Nakorn Sri Thammarat province.